hofstadter-io/mvs/README.md

 Since golang is exec'd out to, introspection is supported, and as more languages improve, we look to similarly improve this situation in `mvs`.
+A midstep to full custom implementation will be a introspection custom module with some basic support using file globs and regex lists.

 _Note, we also default to the plural `<lang>.mods/sums` files and `<lang.mod>/` vendor directory.
 This is 1) because cuelang reads from `cue.mod` directory, and 2) because it is less likely